Andromeda (mythology): Bondage and rescue

-The imagery of Perseus and Andromeda was depicted by many artists of the Victorian era.
+The imagery of Perseus and Andromeda was depicted by many artists of the Victorian era, including Edward Burne-Jones and Frederic Leighton.
 Adrienne Munich states that most of these choose the moment after the hero Perseus has killed Medusa and is preparing to "slay the dragon and unbind the maiden".
 In her view, this transitional moment just precedes "the hero's final test of manhood before entering adult sexuality".
 Andromeda, on the other hand, "has no story, but she has a role and a lineage", being a princess, and having "attributes: chains, nakedness, flowing hair, beauty, virginity.
 Without a voice in her fate, she neither defies the gods nor chooses her mate."
 Munich comments that given that most of the artists were men, "it can be thought of as a male myth", providing convenient gender roles.
 She cites Catherine MacKinnon's description of the gender differences as "the erotization of dominance and submission": the male gets the power and the female is submissive.
 Further, the rescue myth provides a "veneer of charity" over the themes of aggression and possession.

 Munich likens the effect to John Everett Millais's 1870 painting The Knight Errant, where the knight, "errant like Oedipus", finds a man sexually assaulting a bound and naked woman, which she calls a Freudian "primal scene".
 The knight kills the man and frees the woman.
 She asks whether Millais's knight is hiding from the woman's body, or demonstrating self-control, or whether he has "killed his own more aggressive self".
 She states that similar psychological themes are implied by the story of Perseus and Andromeda: Perseus makes Andromeda into a mother, thus Oedipally "conflating the purpose of his quest with the goal of finding a wife."